-My work focuses on making programming with powerful type systems friendly, fast, and fruitful.
-I want to build type systems and programming languages that don't merely make sure we meant what we said, but also help us in the first place to say what we mean.
+I work to create programming languages that empower programmers—by making sure we meant what we said and guiding us in the first place to say what we mean.

 - C∘mp∘se Conference 2017 Choose Your Own Derivative.
 YouTube